 - Blend egg and oil with immersion blender, add oil in slowly.
 Half way through blending, add in the lemon juice

-- Add in coconut milk, garlic cloves and seasoning and blend
+- Add in vinegar, salt, pepper garlic cloves & fresh herbs and blend

 Get your day started with Sweet Potato Avocado Toast!
 This healthy, Paleo, gluten-free breakfast recipe packs a healthy punch of protein, vitamins, and minerals.
 It’s also a great way to get your breakfast fix while staying on plan.